drug-designer/GEO-BERT/README.md

 ## Acknowledgments

-This code is partially built on MG-BERT and FG-BERT.
-We are deeply grateful for their open-source code contributions.
+This program is partially built on MG-BERT and FG-BERT.
+We are deeply grateful for their open-source codes.